akunna1/God-Image-Inventory-Web-App/README.md

 - which pages do you want only counselors and clients to see?
 - Example Report should be under Introduction or Orientation
 - Menu- introduction (Overview), orientation(Guide), About, Contact
+- What to put on the home page exactly?
+Picture ideas?

 ### Colors
 - blue text: text-[#005286]